Restoring a Fox Body MustangLast Updated August 8, 2023 | Meghan Drummond

 Exterior Restoration and Modification

 Once you’ve got the mechanical elements of the Fox sound, it’s time to fix up the exterior.
-It’s likely that while you were working through the individual components that affect the speed and ride quality of your Fox that you also started to envision what you wanted to see on the exterior.
+It’s likely that while you were working through the individual components that affect the speed and ride quality of your Fox, like a sagging door hinge, or a broken side mirror, that you also started to envision what you wanted to see on the exterior.

 Wheels and Tires